Dual Firing Pin Mainspring Concept

 Solution: Negating Radial Energy

-The Dual Firing Pin Mainspring concept addresses the radial energy issue while capitalizing on the efficient delivery of energy provided with every day compression springs.
+CST pitched the Dual Firing Pin Mainspring concept to David Tubb at Camp Perry several years ago.
+The idea was to address the radial energy issue while capitalizing on the efficient delivery of energy provided with every day compression springs.
 The solution is the use of two springs of the exact same dimensions; overall length, wire diameter, and pitch; and used together to provide the same movement and energy as a single spring, (essentially a single mainspring cut in two equal halves).
 The key difference of the two springs is they are wound in opposite directions.
 These two springs are then stacked together with a floating bushing separating them.
 As the spring column is compressed, the radial energy is dispersed opposite directions by each spring, actually twisting the floating bushing during linear movement.
-Thus, all torqueing occurring during compression and decompression of the spring column is absorbed with the floating bushing and not transferred to the action during the critical moment of firing pin impact.
+Thus, all torquing occurring during compression and decompression of the spring column is absorbed with the floating bushing and not transferred to the action during the critical moment of firing pin impact.

 Click on the left picture below and observe the radial twisting being absorbed by the floating bushing.
 (Watch the black mark on the bushing).

-As an added bonus, the spring sets used in CST actions are now of quality chrome silicon material, providing less than 2% loss of energy over 500,000 cycles, vastly outperforming the conventional music wire spring.
+CST is proud that the Dual Firing Pin Mainspring concept was picked up by David Tubb and is now available by Superior Shooting Systems as their "DUO Firing Pin Spring Sets" and are standard equipment in the new CST Tubb Gun Receiver Assembly.
+As an added bonus, the spring sets are of quality chrome silicon material, providing less than 2% loss of energy over 500,000 cycles, vastly outperforming the conventional music wire spring.

 Special thanks is extended to Superior Shooting Systems, Inc. at www.davidtubb.com for providing quality Chrome Silicon DUO Firing Pin Spring Sets, not only providing a practical solution to radial energy considerations, but a truly superior quality spring as a welcome bonus.